 Know for sure you are pregnant.

 Maybe you have taken an at home pregnancy test that came up positive.
-Have you had a lab-quality pregnancy test yet?
+Additionally, have you had a lab-quality pregnancy test yet?
 According to the American College of Obstetricians and Gynecologists (ACOG), if your home pregnancy test shows positive results, you should see a health care provider to confirm the result.
 A health care provider can help you determine how far along you are.

 Make sure your pregnancy is viable.

 Limited obstetrical ultrasounds done by licensed health care professionals can determine gestational age, intrauterine pregnancy, and fetal heart rate.
 Gestational age determines how many weeks pregnant you are and what your estimated due date is.
-A licensed medical professional will check for intrauterine pregnancy, which determines that the pregnancy is occurring in your uterus (ectopic pregnancy).
+A licensed medical professional will check for intrauterine pregnancy.
+This determines that the pregnancy is occurring in your uterus (ectopic pregnancy).
 Ectopic pregnancy (extrauterine pregnancy) is a life-threatening condition and you should be seen by a doctor right away.
-Lack of a fetal heart rate means you are experiencing pregnancy loss.
+Also, lack of a fetal heart rate means you are experiencing pregnancy loss.
 Early pregnancy loss (pregnancy loss during the first 13 weeks of pregnancy or first trimester) is common and happens in about 10% of known pregnancies.
 Early pregnancy loss is also called miscarriage or spontaneous abortion.
 If your pregnancy is not viable, you will not need to have an abortion.

 Have you been checked for STI/STD’s?